About

 Administration

-Deborah L. Winson, Our principal, Mrs. Deborah Winson, has served in the Carroll County Public School System since 1993.
-She was a teacher at Robert Moton Elementary and Piney Ridge Elementary for many years, before serving as assistant principal at Hampstead Elementary School.
-In 2014, Mrs. Winson was appointed to Principal of Mount Airy Elementary.
+John W. Courtney, Our principal, Dr. John Courtney, has served in the Carroll County Public School System since 2017 and has been an educator since 2009.
+He was a substitute teacher in the Washington County School System, and a 3rd & 4th grade teacher in the Waynesboro Area School District before serving as assistant principal at Mechanicsville Elementary School & Taneytown Elementary School.
+In 2024, Dr. Courtney was appointed to Principal of Mount Airy Elementary.

 |